danielsaidi/PrintingKit/Sources/PrintingKit/PrintingKit.docc/Articles/Getting-Started.md

 ``Printer`` provides information about which items it can print.

 For instance, you can use `canPrint(_:)` to see if it can print a certain item, as well as `canPrintImages` and  `canPrintViews` to see if it can print images and views.

-A ``PrinterView`` lets you check this even easier, without having to provide a printer.